visionect/libpyvss/README.md

-This is a package implementing Visionect API.
+This is a package implementing Visionect API in Python.

+Check [API documentation](https://api.visionect.com/) for more info.

 ## Installation